 "Fall is nature's bounty — you get these rich, hearty vegetables that are satisfying as the weather cools off," says Judy Caplan, MS, RDN.
 "Pumpkin is my favorite; [it's] full of fiber and vitamin A. These nutrients are a good way to boost immunity as flu season rolls around."
 Caplan likes making muffins or bread with pumpkin puree and whole-wheat flour.
 "Throw in some ground flax seeds and chopped walnuts for an omega-3 boost," she says.

 Beets are edible from their leafy greens down to the bulbous root.
 The leaves are similar to spinach and are delicious sautéed.
 The grocery store most likely will carry red beets; your local farmers market may have more interesting varieties, such as golden or bull's blood, which has a bullseye pattern of rings.
 The red color in beets is caused by a phytochemical called betanin, making beet juice a natural alternative to red food coloring.
 Beets are rich in naturally occurring nitrates and may help to support healthy blood pressure.
-Roasting or steaming beets whole takes the fuss out of peeling — the skin easily slides off.
+Roasting or steaming beets whole takes the fuss out of peeling — the skin easily slides off after cooking.
 They're also delicious raw, shredded and tossed in salads or thinly sliced and baked into chips.

 Spaghetti squash is a fun, kid-friendly vegetable that is a lower-calorie and gluten-free alternative to grain-based pasta.
 Cut it in half to reveal a pocket of seeds; scoop those out and pop the two halves into the microwave or oven and cook until tender.
 Scrape a fork into the flesh and spaghetti-like strands appear!
 Voilà!
 Toss with pesto or marinara sauce for a quick veggie side dish.